Go Baguio! Your Complete Guide to Baguio City, Philippines

 The coming of the Americans

-it was a mere rancheria whose dominant feature was a large, low-
+was a mere rancheria whose dominant feature was a large,

-lying plateau called Kafagway with a large swampy area (later to
+low-lying plateau called Kafagway with a large swampy area

-be transformed by Architect and Urban Planner Daniel Burnham
+(later to be transformed by Architect and Urban Planner Daniel

-into a beautiful park with a central lagoon).
-There were no existing
+Burnham into a beautiful park with a central lagoon).
+There

-roads and only a few houses were found.
-The rancheria was
+were no existing roads and only a few houses were found.
+The

-owned by the wealthiest man in Benguet at that time— Mateo
+rancheria was owned by the wealthiest man in Benguet at that

-Cariño.
-Kafagway roughly covered the same area the city of
+time— Mateo Cariño.
+Kafagway roughly covered the same area

 The first American explorers were smitten with the weather and landscape and decided that it would be an ideal site for a future city and summer retreat from the sweltering heat of the lowlands.
 It did not take long for Gov. William Howard Taft (who later became President of the United States) and other officials to agree that this should be the location for the summer capital and health resort of the Philippines.